jblavos-ut/jblavos-ut/README.md

 ## Other Helpful Information

 - Despite appearances, I am an introvert, and that means that prolonged exposure to humans is exhausting for me.
 Weird, huh?
 Meetings with three of us are perfect, three to eight are ok, and more than eight, you may find that I am strangely quiet.
-This is an area where I
+This is an area where I continually and actively seek to improve.
 Please do not confuse my quiet with a lack of enthusiasm or engagement.
-Groups of humans are hard work for me, and large groups in a Zoom call are nearly sisyphean.

-- I am bad at asking for help which is probably related to my introversion.
-When I ask for help, I probably should have asked for help earlier, and I've made the situation direr than needed.
-Sorry.

-- When the 1:1 feels over, and there is remaining time I always have a couple of meaty topics to discuss.
-This is brainstorming, and the issues are usually front-of-mind challenging topics that I am processing.
-It might feel like we're shooting the shit, but we're doing real work.
+I will most likely DM you if I have a question that I am confident would be wasteful of the large group's time.

 - When I ask you to do something that feels poorly defined you should ask me for clarification and a specific call on importance.
 I might still be brainstorming.
 Your clarifications can save a lot of people a lot of time.

 - Ask assertive versus tell assertive.
 When you need to ask me to do something, ask me.
 I respond incredibly well to asking assertiveness ("Rands, can you help with X?").
-I react poorly to being told what to do ("Rands, do X.”) I have been this way since I was a kid and probably need therapy.

-- When you say something complicated, I will often repeat it.
-I will say, “Let me tell you what I heard.”
-I have discovered the hard way that what is being said is often not what is being heard.

 - I can be hyperbolic, but it's almost always because I am excited about the topic.
-I also swear sometimes.
-Sorry.

-- I love to start new things but I often lose interest when I can mentally see how the thing will finish, which might be weeks or months before the thing is done.
-I solve this by pairing with humans who are strong operators and who are very good at checking things off lists.

-- Humans stating opinions as facts are a trigger for me.
+- Humans stating opinions as facts is a trigger for me.
 When I hear this, I will often unexpectedly jump into a conversation to clarify that your opinion is just that… your opinion and not a fact.

 ---

 This document is a living breathing thing and likely incomplete.
 I update it frequently and would appreciate your feedback.